sciZer0/newdiscoveries/c/README.md

 ## 2.4.
 New Concept of Work and New Concept of Energy

-In my opinion, any Work is the pushing done during some time with some effort (Force).
+In my opinion, any Work is the pushing that Organism is doing during some time by its Hand with some effort (Force).

 In other words, any Work is a push or combination of pushes.